 I've copied this page with the permission of AndrewHeenan,

-The Original page can be found at: Murphy's Nurses© 2001 A. Heenan.
+The Original page can no longer be found, but it still exists at the web archive: Murphy's Nurses© 2001 A. Heenan.

 Thank you Andrew.

 - You do the "Just discharged the Patient from Hell" dance only to turn around and find the Consultant Neuro-Psychiatrist looking at you like you're their next patient.